 There have been many lessons to learn since adopting my daughter – but one of the first ones I look back on is appreciating small memories and capturing them.
 Taking baby steps as they say – or as I say taking 6x steps.

-Due to her brain damage caused by her birth mother drinking when she was pregnant with her, she has spotty memory.
+Due to prenatal alcohol exposure she has spotty memory.
 She has little to no memory of being with her birth parents, very little with the first foster family and the memories associated with the second are slowly disappearing.
 Even times we have shared she cannot always recall.

 Besides my first memory of hearing about her, seeing her and meeting her, one larger memory I have is how tiny she was when she came to me.
 She was eight years old, four feet tall, 40 pounds and wore a size 6x.